DVD Movie Guide @ dvdmg.com

 Ultimately, not much about Can’t Hardly Wait sets it strongly above its teen brethren, but I must admit that it definitely is a better flick than most in the genre.
 It suffers from some of the usual pitfalls, and it can be slow-paced and dull at times, but the moderate satire found in its portrayals allows it to become fun and witty at times.
 In the end, Can’t Hardly Wait was a forgettable but enjoyable little flick.

-The DVD Grades: Picture B+ / Audio B+ / Bonus B
+The DVD Grades: Picture C+/ Audio B / Bonus C+

-Can’t Hardly Wait appears in both an aspect ratio of approximately 1.85:1 and in a fullscreen version on this double-sided, single-layered DVD; the widescreen image has been enhanced for 16X9 televisions.
-Only the widescreen picture was reviewed for this article.
-Though not immaculate, as a whole the DVD provided a very pleasing picture.
+Can’t Hardly Wait appears in an aspect ratio of approximately 1.85:1 on this single-sided, double-layered DVD; the image has been enhanced for 16X9 televisions.
+The transfer showed some ups and downs but remained decent.

-Although I expected the movie to present a nice image, the activity level offered by the Dolby Digital 5.1 soundtrack of Can’t Hardly Wait surprised me.
-The soundfield provided a nicely immersive and vivid affair that used all five channels to solid effect.
+As for the Dolby Digital 5.1 soundtrack of Can’t Hardly Wait, it moderately surprised me.
+The soundfield provided a fairly immersive affair that used all five channels to reasonable effect.
 Music accompanied most of the movie, and the songs blasted cleanly from the speakers.
 The tunes showed good differentiation among the channels and they added a nice element to the mix.

 Effects and dialogue also showed up in the side and rear speakers, and they became a good complement to the action.
 A fair amount of speech emanated from the individual channels, an aspect of the mix that cropped up neatly during the film’s opening sequence; as unpictured teens set up the movie’s actions, their voices came from all around us.
 Effects also used the different speakers well, as these elements created a solidly realistic and convincing environment that blended together well.